Left Atrial Appendage Occluder Device (Watchman)

 Thomas Keller, Jr., MD, FACC, FSCAI - Bronson Advanced Cardiac Healthcare

 Dr. Keller received his undergraduate degree from Ohio State University, Columbus, Ohio, where he graduated cum laude.
 Dr. Keller earned his medical degree from Wright State University in Dayton, OH.
 He completed his combined Internal Medicine/Pediatric residency at Butterworth Hospital in Grand Rapids, MI.
 Following his residency, Dr. Keller completed a fellowship in adult cardiovascular disease and interventional cardiology at Wayne State University in Detroit, MI.
 He is also trained in carotid stenting and interventional endovascular peripheral procedures.
 Dr. Keller is board certified in pediatrics, internal medicine and cardiovascular disease.
 He is board eligible in endovascular peripheral intervention.
-He is a fellow of the American College of Cardiology and Society of Cardiovascular Angiography and Interventions.
+He is a fellow of the American College of Cardiology and the Society of Cardiovascular Angiography and Interventions.

 Christopher Rogers, DO, FACC, FSCAI - Bronson Advanced Cardiac Healthcare